Testlio/hype/content/post/lambda-getting-started.md

 In this, the first part of our Lambda posts, we will look at the AWS technologies that make building microservices on Lambda possible - AWS Lambda, AWS API Gateway and AWS CloudFormation<!--more-->

 _It is worth noting that throughout this series, we use Node.js as our reference implementation.
-AWS Lambda does also natively support Python and Java, which some of the concepts we discuss can be translated to._
+AWS Lambda also natively support Python and Java, which some of the concepts we discuss also apply._

 ## AWS Lambda

 > Run code without thinking about servers.
 > Pay for only the compute time you consume.

 That's how AWS [itself positions Lambda](https://aws.amazon.com/lambda/).
-We like to think of Lambda as a way to focus on business logic and have someone else handle the infrastructure behind it.
-In reality this involves writing small functions, that are triggered by some **event**, do some **processing** and produce some **output**.
+We like to think of Lambda as a way to focus on business logic and have someone else handle the infrastructure supporting it.
+In reality this involves writing small functions, triggered by some **event**, doing some **processing** and producing some **output**.

 The real power comes from how AWS runs these functions.
-Every time a suitable event is triggered, AWS loads the correct Lambda function, allocates some compute time to it and runs it.
-This means we only ever pay for the time our functions run, not for the time they spent waiting for the next event.
+Every time a suitable event is triggered, AWS loads the correct Lambda function, allocates some compute time and runs it.
+This means we only ever pay for the time our functions run, not for the time they spend waiting for the next event.

-The anatomy of a Lambda function is straightforward, a simple "Hello, World!" function can be reduced down to 3 lines of code:
+The anatomy of a Lambda function is straightforward, a simple _"Hello, World!"_ function can be reduced down to 3 lines of code:

 ```js
 exports.handler = function(event, context) {